Richie78321/engcmp-manual-project/README.md

 - Answer questions about the project
 - Start a newsletter

+Your contributions to an open source project can start small  but, everything helps.
+Creating documentation can help new contributors better understand what they are looking at within the source code.
+You can document source code by creading full docuemntation sites or just add comments in the code to explain different methods and parts of it.

 #### Next Steps
 Before you push your changes to the main repository you’ll need to understand workflow and communication within an open source project.

+### Workflow

+Workflow allows the contributors and owners to maintain a good idea of what is happening as the project evolves over time.
+This is very imporant for large projects; however, even for small projects it can be good to establish good workflow habits.

+Git offers a few ways to

 # Maintaining an Open Source Project